 When a profiling job runs, it applies all of the recognition logic specified in the profile set to each data element present in the rule set.
-The behavior of the profiler is also influenced by several application settings, refer to the Profile group settings section of this article.
+The behavior of the profiler is also influenced by several application settings, refer to the Profile group settings section of this article (see page 628).